emmaglorypraise/Blog-posts/cli2zf28r001o09l2hud5d3ld.md

 * ### Layer 1:

     Layer 1, also known as the base layer or protocol layer, refers to the core blockchain network itself.
+It comprises the fundamental blockchain protocols and architectures, including their consensus mechanisms and native cryptocurrencies.
 Layer 1 blockchains can validate and finalize transactions using their own networks.
 They have their own native token, also known as a coin, which is used to pay transaction fees.
-It comprises the fundamental blockchain protocols and architectures, including their consensus mechanisms and native cryptocurrencies.
 Layer 1 blockchains often prioritize decentralization, security, and immutability.

     Examples of Layer 1 blockchains include: Bitcoin[,](https://guardarian.com/buy-btc) Ethereum, Binance Smart Chain, Solana, etc

 * ### Layer 2:

-    Layer 2 solutions address scalability and efficiency challenges on top of Layer 1 blockchains.
+    Layer 2 blockchains are built to address scalability and efficiency challenges on top of Layer 1 blockchains.
 Layer 2 solutions can be categorized into two main types: off-chain and sidechain solutions.

     a.
 Off-chain solutions: Off-chain solutions enable the execution of transactions and smart contracts outside the main blockchain, reducing congestion and increasing transaction throughput.
 Examples of off-chain solutions include payment channels (e.g., Lightning Network for Bitcoin) and state channels (e.g., Raiden Network for Ethereum).
 These solutions facilitate faster and cheaper transactions while leveraging the security of the underlying Layer 1 blockchain.